Naleeee/Workshop-Criterion/Exercise-1/README.md

 - You run straight to your favorite shop to buy this awesome new game!
 Everything goes well but you still need to buy a bread for tonight.
 Check if now you have **at least** enough to buy a bread.

-Now that you have a fresh bread and a new video game, you can go back home to try it out !
+Now that you have a fresh bread and a new video game, you can go back home to try it out!

 <p align="center"> <img src="https://global.unitednations.entermediadb.net/assets/mediadb/services/module/asset/downloads/preset/Libraries/Graphics+Library/27-05-2022-Videogames-climate-05.jpg/image770x420cropped.jpg"/></p>